arifmahmudrana/py-scripts/README.md

 python -m pdf_image_overlay -c ./pdf_image_overlay/config.yaml
 ```

-This will render the specified PDF page and place the overlay image at `(x, y)` on the rasterized page image, then save to `output_image_path`.
+This will render the specified PDF page, place the overlay image at `(x, y)`, save the composited PNG, and write the composited page back into a PDF at `output_pdf_path`.
+Missing directories are created automatically.

 ---